datatorch/documentation/docs/helm-charts.md

 # Helm Charts

 DataTorch uses Helm 3 when deploying to a kubernetes cluster.
-This provided a simple package manager to handle all of the requires services and pods along with easier configuration and updates.For instructions on install Helm, checkout the [official documentation](https://helm.sh/docs/intro/install/).
+This provided a simple package manager to handle all of the required services and pods along with easier configuration and updates.
+For instructions on installing Helm, checkout the [official documentation](https://helm.sh/docs/intro/install/).

-If you would like more information about the Helm Charts checkout the [official charts repository](https://github.com/datatorch/helm-charts).
+If you would like more information about the DataTorch Helm Charts checkout the [official charts repository](https://github.com/datatorch/helm-charts).

 ## Installing Chart